Barangkulakan-com/javascript-guide/README.md

   <a name="db--for-real"></a><a name="29.2"></a>
   - [31.2](#db--for-real) **Migration rules**:
-    - Always define up and down in migration file for rollback strategy and safety deployment.
+    - Always define up and down in migration file for rollback strategy and deployment safety.
     - Any new table in database must have audit trail feature, which is mean add column created_by, modified_by, and deleted_by.

 **[⬆ back to top](#table-of-contents)**